RCTimms/volumetric_MSP_dev/README.md

 6. Coming soon...

-7. Coming soon...
+7. A more realistic example.
+We use a linear (affine) transform to map the MNI grid into the subject's OPM array.
+A volumetric grid is used.
+We simulate for one of the lead field axes.
+The SNR is very very high. **We normalise the lead field vectors - see what happens if we don't do this step**.

 8. This is a very comprehensive script (and hence is a little complicated).
 Starting with the high level details it: does a non-linear coreg of the MNI grid into the OPM helmet; shows how to deal with an MRI file which is in a non-standard space (e.g. MRI scanner space) and put this into a well-defined one (e.g. CTF MEG space); loads in an atlas; simulates a voxel timeseries in the left hippocampus and runs volumetric MSPs.
 We do this for just one of the lead field orientations (Y - chosen arbitrarily).
-The SNR is 0dB.
-We normalise the lead fields - feel free to try changing this and see what happens...
+The SNR is 0dB. **We normalise the lead fields - feel free to try changing this and see what happens...  **

 ## Example Results